A white woman called police on a black 12-year-old who was mowing grass

 Still, Holt-Colden said she was upset that a lawman responded in the first place.

+The Cleveland area has recently been shaken by the death of Saniyah Nicholson, a 9-year-old killed in the crossfire during a shooting in the eastern part of the city.
+Her death raised concerns about the idle time of thousands of students out of school for the summer, Holt-Colden said.

+Saniyah was sitting outside a boxing club in east Cleveland, according to the city's Fox-affiliate, WJW-TV, when two rival groups started firing at each other.
+The bullets missed the older men, but struck the little girl sitting in her mother's car.
+Her family planned to bury her on Saturday.

-She was worried that Reggie's interaction with the police would be discouraging.
+Holt-Colden said she wants more people to do what they can to keep children occupied with meaningful tasks.
+She worried that Reggie's interaction with the police would be discouraging.

 Many others chipped in to prevent that from happening.

 "People are inboxing me like, 'How can I get in touch with these children?'
 'Where are they at?'
-'I got property I want these kids to cut,'" Holt-Colden said.
+'I got property I want these kids to cut,'" Holt said.

 She started a GoFundMe for Reggie.
-By today, people had donated more than US$8600, the equivalent of more than 430 lawns.
+By Saturday afternoon, people had donated more than $8600, the equivalent of more than 430 lawns.

-He's even made flyers on orange paper with an image of a lawn mower: "Mr Reggie Lawn Cutting Service.
+He's even made fliers on orange paper with an image of a lawn mower: "Mr. Reggie Lawn Cutting Service.
 Taking it one step at a time.
 Schedule an appointment I'll be on time . . ."